Antarctic Medical Practitioner

 For more detailed information about the requirements of this role and the selection process, please see the application kit below.
 You might also like to read more about working as an Antarctic Medical Practitioner in Antarctica.

 Salary and allowances

 You will also receive ACRRM accredited remote and Antarctic medicine training and professional development, medical indemnity and professional development support and opportunities for research and higher degrees in remote and polar medicine.
-The AAD has developed with UTAS, the UTAS Masters of Public Health (Remote and Polar Health).
+The AAD has developed with the University of Tasmania (UTAS) the UTAS Masters of Public Health (Remote and Polar Health).

 A generous employer superannuation contribution of up to 15.4% will be paid in addition to salary and allowances.

 You will accrue recreation leave at the equivalent of 20 days per annum pro rata.
 Please note that recreation leave is not available in Antarctica, but will be paid out on return to Australia.

 To discuss your application, please ring 1800 030 755 for general information or email email@example.com for position specific matters.